haoyehaoye/website/docs/concepts/storage/persistent-volumes.md

 A PV can have a class, which is specified by setting the `storageClassName` attribute to the name of a [StorageClass](/docs/concepts/storage/storage-classes/).
-A PV of a particular class can only be bound to PVCs requesting that class.
-A PV with no `storageClassName` has no class and can only be bound to PVCs that request no particular class.
+<span style="color:red"> A PV of a particular class can only be bound to PVCs requesting
+that class.
+A PV with no `storageClassName` has no class and can only be bound to PVCs that request no particular class. </span>

-In the past, the annotation `volume.beta.kubernetes.io/storage-class` was used instead of the `storageClassName` attribute.
-This annotation is still working, however it will become fully deprecated in a future Kubernetes release.
+<span style="color:red"> In the past, the annotation `volume.beta.kubernetes.io/storage-class` was used instead
+of the `storageClassName` attribute.
+This annotation is still working, however it will become fully deprecated in a future Kubernetes release. </span>

 ### Reclaim Policy